sndrrrkrly/sndrkrly/README.md

 I love learning new technologies- and programming languages, and also I love tinkering with new ideas and turning them into full-size products with the goal to make people's days a little better.

-I also make [Saiss](https://github.com/sndrkrly/saiss), a fast, minimal browser that protects your privacy, and [inkHouse](https://github.com/sndrkrly/inkhouse), a voice-talk-only social network platform of the future (hopefully).
-I like open-sourcing projects, or contributing to other open-source projects.

 If I'm not coding or [tweeting](https://twitter.com/visionbysndr), I probably draw or read because I love both!

 <p align="center flex flex-col">